aio-libs/aiohttp/docs/gunicorn.rst

 Gunicorn is based on a pre-fork worker model.
 It will launch your app as worker processes for handling incoming requests.

-Settings are passed into Gunicorn by using command line flags and / or a config file, as detailed in the official documentation on `Running Gunicorn <http://docs.gunicorn.org/en/latest/run.html>`_.

 Prepare environment
 -------------------